bensmithett/boilerplizzle/README.md

 # Boilerplizzle

-Boilerplizzle is a starting point for small or experimental projects that gives you the tools you're used to from bigger projects then gets out of your way.
+Boilerplizzle is a flexible starting point for small or experimental projects that gives you the tools you're used to from bigger projects then gets out of your way.

 ## What you get
 - a local server
 - file watching & automatic [Compass](http://coffeescript.org/) & [CoffeeScript](http://coffeescript.org/) compilation
-- a folder structure that doesn't suck
 - [h5bp](http://html5boilerplate.com/)'s `index.html` stripped down to the bare essentials
 - [jQuery](http://jquery.com/), [Modernizr](http://modernizr.com/) & [Lo-Dash](http://lodash.com/)
 - [Normalize.css](http://necolas.github.com/normalize.css/)
 - [Jasmine](http://pivotal.github.com/jasmine/), [jasmine-jquery](https://github.com/velesin/jasmine-jquery) & [Testem](https://github.com/airportyh/testem)
-- COMING SOON: Travis CI
-- COMING SOON: A build task to gift wrap a minified, production-ready copy of your project.
+- A build task to gift wrap a minified, production-ready copy of your project.

-Don't need all of these tools or want others that aren't included?
-Go nuts!
-Boilerplizzle's defaults are designed to be easy to add to, overwrite or destroy.
+Boilerplizzle is designed to be customised.
+You can easily add more libraries & tools or delete the defaults.

 ## Super complicated installation instructions